 What quality control looks like when it’s done right

-Gummy QC that focuses only on finished product testing usually finds problems too late.
+QC that only tests finished product finds problems too late.
 Experienced teams build QC around the variables that actually cause failures, using in-process checks to catch drift before it turns into scrap or consumer complaints.

 Typical in-process checks